DFS14/DFS14/README.md

 # 🔭 Technical Degree in Systems Development Analysis - ADS
-I am graduated in Systems Development Analysis - ADS.
+I am degree in Systems Development Analysis - ADS.

 ## Technologies that I use in my daily life!